 3. Declared dead at Meditrina hospital

-Both the Caravan and the Indian Express reports agree that when Loya was subsequently taken to Meditrina – a larger private hospital in Nagpur – where he was declared dead on arrival.
+Both the Caravan and the Indian Express reports agree that when Loya was subsequently taken to Meditrina – a larger private hospital in Nagpur – he was declared dead on arrival.
 Meditrina records quoted by the Express say that the judge suffered “retrosternal chest pain and had collapsed” en route, and attempts to resuscitate him at the hospital failed.

-It was at Meditrina, according to the Indian Express, that other the high court judges, including Shukre and Gavai, arrived.
+It was at Meditrina, according to the Indian Express, that the other high court judges, including Shukre and Gavai, arrived.
 Shukre told the newspaper Loya was in the ICU when they arrived and “All attempts were made to save his life but to no avail.
 Doctors did their best and the judges’ community did their best to help”.

 4. Time of death